Jingtao01Zhong/Wireless-Communications/README.md

 # Wireless-Communications
-MATLAB exercises of Aalto ELEC-E7210 Communication Theory
+These are the MATLAB codes of MATLAB exercises of Aalto ELEC-E7210 Communication Theory course.
+These MATLAB codes include the simulation and analysis of fading channels, Linear Receiver(Match Filter, Zero forcing and MMSE), OFDM, and MIMO.